MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-revalue.md

     >   Step 4 only works if you have set up the following: On the **FA Posting Group Card** page for the posting group of the fixed asset, the **Appreciation Account** field contains the general ledger debit account and the **Appreciation Bal.
 Account** field contains the general ledger account to which you want to post balancing entries for appreciation.
 For more information, see [To set up fixed asset posting groups](fa-how-setup-general.md#to-set-up-fixed-asset-posting-groups).
 5. Choose the **Post** action.

-## To post a write-down from the fixed asset G/L journal
+## <a name="to-post-a-write-down-from-the-fixed-asset-gl-journal"></a>To post a write-down from the fixed asset G/L journal

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **FA G/L Journals**, and then choose the related link.
 2. Create an initial journal line, and fill in the fields as necessary.